+This is a critical tip.
 Read to him every step of the way, for as long as he'll let you.
-Continuing to read to him will keep him interested as his skills develop.
+Continuing to read to your child will keep him interested in reading to himself and developing his skills.
 And it gives you lots of fodder for great conversations about values and choices.

 Parents often complain that their early readers CAN read, but just don't seem interested in doing so.
 Most kids go through this stage, but you can help to keep it a brief one.
 The child's problem, of course, is that he can read simple books, but his imagination craves more developed plots and characters.
 Those books are agonizing work, with too many words he doesn’t know.
 The labor distracts him from the story.
 The solution?
 He needs his parents to keep reading to him, to keep him fascinated with the secrets of books.
 That's what will motivate him to do the hard work to become a proficient reader.